vit-krizka/exam-trial-basics/README.md

 ## Most Common Characters

 Write a function that takes a filename as a parameter.
-Return the 2 most common characters and their occurences of the file's content.
+Return the 2 most common characters and their occurrences in the file's content.

 If the file does not exist throw an exception with the following message:
 "File does not exist!"